Moody's says cartel charges facing ANZ are credit negative

-SYDNEY, June 1 (Reuters) - Cartel conduct charges that Australia’s consumer watchdog said it expects to file against Australia and New Zealand Banking Group are credit negative for the lender, according to ratings agency Moody’s.
+SYDNEY (Reuters) - Cartel conduct charges that Australia’s consumer watchdog said it expects to file against Australia and New Zealand Banking Group (ANZ.AX) are credit negative for the lender, according to ratings agency Moody’s.

 “The consequences of the potential proceedings could be significant and would be credit negative for ANZ,” Frank Mirenzi, vice president of Moody’s Investors Service, said in emailed remarks on Friday.